 Be Careful When Buying Chicken

 If you’re browsing the shelves for the best chicken, there are a few things to look for.
 A good quality chicken will look fresh and smell nice.
 There are so many different types and sizes on the shelves.
 You don’t want a slimy chicken either.
-Make sure it has plump body parts ready to go home with you.
-Always make sure the date is far enough than when you plan to prepare it.
+Ensure that the chicken appears plump and fresh before purchasing.
+Always make sure the date is far enough from when you plan to prepare it.

 How long will Cooked Chicken last in the refrigerator?